Aji Amarillo vs Aji Cristal: Heat, Flavor & Key Differences

 Final Choice

-You can use a 1:1 substitution by volume, but expect a tangier, less sweet result that changes the flavor profile of dishes like aji de gallina noticeably.
-For preparations where acidity is welcome — ceviches, escabeche, fresh salsas — Cristal is actually a reasonable swap.
+You can use a 1:1 substitution by volume. but expect a tangier, less sweet result that changes the flavor profile of dishes like aji de gallina noticeably.
+For preparations where acidity is welcome in ceviches, escabeche, fresh salsas, Cristal is actually a reasonable swap.

 Aji Amarillo is native to Peru and is central to traditional Peruvian cooking.
-Aji Cristal originates from South America more broadly — it has strong associations with Chilean cultivation, though both belong to the same C. baccatum species.
+Aji Cristal originates from South America more broadly, with strong associations with Chilean cultivation, though both belong to the same Capsicum baccatum species.